-A significant portion of any attorney’s representation of clients consists of filing, and responding to, motions.
+A significant portion of any attorney’s representation of clients consists of filing and responding to motions.
 A plaintiff’s lawyer will typically respond to a Motion to Dismiss, file and respond to numerous discovery motions, file and respond to a Motion for Summary Judgment, and file and respond to various pre-trial Motions in limine.
-Beyond these common motions, attorneys may be required to file motions to compel, strike, set aside a judgment, or take any other action that may be appropriate given the circumstances.
+Beyond these common motions, attorneys may be required to file motions to compel, strike, set aside a judgment, or take any other action that may be appropriate depending on the circumstances.

 Effective motion practice eliminates inconsequential issues, calls attention to crucial arguments, and mitigates damage before and at trial.
 Compelling motions and favorable motion rulings can be leveraged during settlement negotiations, and can lay the groundwork for a successful trial.